 I want to wrap these thoughts up, with a couple of quotes from Tim Keller’s devotional book on the Psalms, The Songs of Jesus.
 These quotes come from the devotional for June 21, which was taken from Psalm 74:1-8.

 The first is from Elizabeth Elliot, and her book, Through Gates of Splendor: “God is God.
 If He is God, He is worthy of my worship and my service.
 I will find rest nowhere but in His will, and that will is infinitely, immeasurable, unspeakably beyond my largest notions of what He is up to.”

 The other is from Keller’s prayer for the day: “Lord, I praise you that you not only bring glory out of darkness, strength out of of weakness, and joy out of sorrow; but often make good things richer and more powerful through those bad things.
 Help me so that my mind and heart rests in this truth.
 Amen.” (page, 172).

-(This devotional first appeared on Facebook on July 1, 2016.
-It has been updated, and posted on this site, as a part of our “Psalms for Saturday.”
-It is my prayer that it is a blessing and encouragement to you.
-Bill.)
+(This was first posted on Facebook, June 21, 2016.
+It has been edited, and revised, for use here as a part of “Psalms on Saturday”.
+It is my prayer that it has been a blessing to you.
+Bill)